-Cheyne-Stokes respiration, also known as periodic respiration, involves an atypical pattern of breathing.
+Cheyne-Stokes respiration, or periodic respiration, involves an atypical pattern of breathing.
 It consists of cycles of deep breathing followed by shallow breathing.
+Cheyne-Stokes breathing can be a sign of lung or circulatory problems.

 On average, each cycle lasts between 30 seconds and 2 minutes.
 It occurs when a person is asleep and awake, but healthcare professionals believe it to be more common during sleep.